 Mexican Pink Tarantula Overview

-The Brachypelma Klaasi has been in the hobby for so long that she has many other pseudonyms.
-She’s sometimes called Mexican Pink Beauty Tarantula and Acapulco Lesser Orange Tarantula; However, her most popular name is the easiest one, the Mexican Pink Tarantula.
+The Brachypelma Klaasi has been in the hobby for so long that it has many other pseudonyms.
+It’s sometimes called Mexican Pink Beauty Tarantula and Acapulco Lesser Orange Tarantula; However, its most popular name is the easiest one, the Mexican Pink Tarantula.

 She’s a terrestrial spider, an opportunistic burrower, which means that she creates burrows occasionally.
 Also, she’s more on the nervous side, so she prefers to run and hide instead of assuming a threat posture and getting ready to defend herself.